-Prerequisite(s): ENGL 102 & LANG 301; recommended LANG 220
+Prerequisite(s): ENGL102 & LANG301; LANG220 recommended

-Explores the types of change which languages may undergo as an aid to understanding present-day pronunciation, spelling, word formation, grammar and usage in English.
-Covers the nature and motivation of linguistic evolution, and the methods by which unattested early stages of known languages may be reconstructed.
-Guided linguistic analysis of literary examples from Old, Middle, and Modern English
+Explores the types of change which languages undergo as an aid to understanding modern English.
+Covers the nature and motivation of linguistic evolution.
+Guided linguistic analysis of literary examples from Old, Middle, and Modern English.